 Details of environmental flow releases from SCA's dams can be found on the environmental flows page of the SCA website.

-For further information on SCA's water licences and approvals, or to report an incident, please contact corporate licensing.
+For information on corporate licences or to report an incident, please call 1800 353 104.

 To find out more about SCA's activities, view the Sydney Catchment Authority website.